[Home] [Geology] [Geomorphology]

 The roof of the chambers, which must have been close to the surface, appeared to be composed of jammed blocks and clay and looked distinctly unstable.
 As there was no possibility of rescue by the route I had entered should I be cut off by a roof collapse, discretion ruled the day and I retreated without going any further.
 When I got back to the small aperture, however, I found that my friend, who was broader across the chest than me, had got stuck in the hole.
 Panic time!!
 I went back into the big chamber and left him to it, whilst I considered the possibility of digging my way out to the surface.
 Luckily he eventually managed to extricate himself and returned to the main entrance chamber.
 When I came to squeeze back through the aperture it really was tight and I had to take my T-shirt off to get through.
 We were lucky but I guess I would have got out eventually because after a week of starvation he would either have slimmed down or I would have eaten him.

-Looking back, in the light of my understanding of the nature and extent of the fissuring within the limestone forming the sides of the river valley in this area, and a better understanding of geomorphological processes, I have come up with an explanation for this seeming impossibility.
-The “cave” is located on a bend of the single-track Midland Railway branch line cut through the brow of the hillside above the cotton mills in the valley bottom.
-The cutting is not particularly narrow and the sides for much of its length consist of rocky outcrops.
-At this point, however, on the uphill side, the outcropping rock is set back some distance from the track-side and is approached via gently rising open ground.
+Looking back, in the light of my understanding of the nature and extent of the fissuring within the limestone forming the sides of the river valley in this area, plus a better understanding of geomorphological processes, I have come up with an explanation for this seeming impossibility.
+The “cave” is located in a cutting on a bend of the single-track Midland Railway branch line made through the brow of the hillside above the cotton mills down in the valley bottom.
+The cutting is not particularly narrow and the sides for much of its length consist of loose rocky outcrops.
+At this point on the south side, however, the outcrop is set back some distance from the track-side and is approached via gently rising open ground.
 As the “cave” entrance is approached, however, the ground steepens before a rock face enclosing a shallow amphitheater is encountered.
 The overall appearance suggests that the entrance to the cave may have been exposed by a land slip and this may give a clue as to how the “cave” was formed and how the railings got there.

 • J.A.Longden, Trans.
 Fed.
 Inst.
 Min.
 Eng ?